What is it?

 The WE Write for Success Program is an initiative designed to improve student skill in evidence-based writing.
 Starting with the fall of 2014, all freshman students are required to complete at least six writing enriched (WE) courses — a total of 17 credit hours — in order to graduate.
 WE courses are identified with a “W” in the course prefix.

-- It supports the mission of Lynchburg College to develop students with strong character and balanced perspectives and to prepare them for engagement in a global society.
+- It supports the mission of University of Lynchburg to develop students with strong character and balanced perspectives and to prepare them for engagement in a global society.

 - It enables students to write effectively for different audiences by requiring that they take at least one WE course in their major field of study.